 EDNavigators requires that every student take a full-length practice ACT and/or a full length practice SAT with us before prep sessions begin.
 The testing experience and the results will help each student understand the endurance required of each test and determine which test he/she prefers.
 It also enables EDNavigators to diagnose issues and make recommendations.
 All EDNavigators practice tests are true retired tests.
-(For students who have taken the PSAT, I like to see those results to help with diagnostics as well.
-However, it is important to note that score inflation may have been a factor on the PSAT.)
+(For students who have taken the PSAT, I like to see those results to help with diagnostics as well.)

 Each student should plan to take the real test of choice 2-3 times after working through EDNavigators preparation sessions.